AI IconToolbarShare ui

 Type 6: The loyalist

-The Six, a security-focused type, is dependable and responsible but can become anxious and defensive.
+The loyalist, a security-focused type, is dependable and responsible but can become anxious and defensive.
 Their core fear revolves around being without support, while their desire is for security and assurance.
 Motivated by a need for support and certainty, they often test others' attitudes toward them.
-At their best, Sixes are internally stable and courageous advocates for themselves and others.
+At their best, they are internally stable and courageous advocates for themselves and others.

 Type 7: The enthusiast